sileod/xpflow/README.md

         args.b=b
         # do stuff(args)
 ```
-Using dictionaries is an alternative, but you would have to implement custom functions to take care of the loops.
+While it is possible to use dictionaries, but you would have to implement custom functions to take care of the loops.

 `xpflow` allows a concise and readable, and framework-agnostic formulation of experiments by using classes.
 You can specify the global hyperparameters into a base class, and make subclasses experiments to check the influence of some parameters, e.g. a learning rate.
 Lists of values are used to denote multiple values to try for a given parameter.
 All combinations will be generated in the form of EasyDict objects.
 You can use a list of list to represent values that should actually be lists.